martong/martong.github.io/index.md

 ---
 Gábor Márton is a passionate software developer who is interested in all kind of new software technologies, especially about modern C++.
-He is a PhD student at the Department of Programming Languages and Compilers at the Faculty of Informatics, Eötvös Loránd University (ELTE), Budapest, Hungary.
+He received his PhD at the Department of Programming Languages and Compilers at the Faculty of Informatics, Eötvös Loránd University (ELTE), Budapest, Hungary.
-At the same time, he is a software engineer at Ericsson Hungary Ltd where he works on Cross Translation Unit (CTU) static analysis and the related ASTImporter of the LLVM/Clang compiler infrastructure.
+He works as a software engineer at Ericsson Hungary Ltd where he works on Cross Translation Unit (CTU) static analysis and the related ASTImporter of the LLVM/Clang compiler infrastructure.

 ### Publications
 * [Márton G *Tools and Language Elements for Testing, Encapsulation and Controlling Abstraction in Large Scale C++ Projects* PhD Thesis, 2019.](gabor-marton-phd-thesis.pdf)